Scan to download

 Compiled by: Azuma, Odaily Planet Daily

-The collapse of FTX is one of the heaviest topics in the cryptocurrency industry in 2022, especially for individuals and institutions that suffered financial losses as a result.
+The collapse of FTX is the heaviest topic in the cryptocurrency industry in 2022, especially for individuals and institutions that suffered financial losses as a result.

 Multicoin Capital is one of the most well-known investment firms in the industry.
 During the rapid rise of FTX, the firm had close collaborations with FTX and its founder SBF.
 However, as the house of cards fell, the firm also suffered significant losses.